broadbent/EWSDN2014/README.md

 * `images`		our images (logos, etc.)
 * `include`		PHP partials and code
 * `js`			Javascript, only edit script.js, the rest is from vendors
-* `workshops`	workshop CFPs in various formats stuff
-* `paper`		PDF copies of the various papers - not part of the repository due to copyright issues
 * `scripts`		various helper scripts to check and compile the site

 This site uses a bunch of open javascript libraries.
 You will want to use their latest versions: